puppetlabs/puppet/docs/profiling.md

 ## Profiling Benchmarks

 You can also run `heap_dump`, `memory_profile` or `profile` tasks for each scenario.
-You'll first need to run `bundle install --with development` to install the prerequisite gems.
+You'll first need to run `bundle install --with profiling` to install the prerequisite gems.

 The `heap_dump` task generates a heap dump with object allocation